Five Questionable Moments in “Harry Potter and the Chamber of Secrets”

-Dobby is one of the greatest characters in the Potter universe, but he really didn’t think through the methods he used to keep Harry out of Hogwarts.
-He should have known that if blocking the barrier to Platform 9 & 3/4 didn’t stop Harry, then a cursed Bludger wouldn’t either.
+Dobby is one of the greatest characters in the Potter universe, but he really doesn’t think through the methods he uses to keep Harry out of Hogwarts.
+He should have known that if blocking the barrier to platform nine and three-quarters didn’t stop Harry, then a cursed Bludger wouldn’t either.

 ‘No one asked your opinion, you filthy little Mudblood,’ he spat.

 Harry knew at once that Malfoy had said something really bad because there was an instant uproar at his words.
 Flint had to dive in front of Malfoy to stop Fred and George jumping on him, Alicia shrieked, ‘How dare you!’, and Ron plunged his hand into his robes, pulled out his wand, yelling, ‘You’ll pay for that one, Malfoy!’”
 (CoS 112)